Cannon: Operation

 In the 1770s, cannon operation worked as follows: each cannon would be manned by two gunners, six soldiers, and four officers of artillery.
 The right gunner was to prime the piece and load it with powder, and the left gunner would fetch the powder from the magazine and be ready to fire the cannon at the officer's command.
 On each side of the cannon, three soldiers stood, to ram and sponge the cannon, and hold the ladle.
 The second soldier on the left was tasked with providing 50 bullets.

 Before loading, the cannon would be cleaned with a wet sponge to extinguish any smouldering material from the last shot.
 Fresh powder could be set off prematurely by lingering ignition sources.
 The powder was added, followed by wadding of paper or hay, and the ball was placed in and rammed down.
 After ramming, the cannon would be aimed with the elevation set using a quadrant and a plummet.
 At 45 degrees, the ball had the utmost range: about ten times the gun's level range.
 Any angle above a horizontal line was called random-shot.
 Wet sponges were used to cool the pieces every ten or twelve rounds.

 During the Napoleonic Wars, a British gun team consisted of five gunners to aim it, clean the bore with a damp sponge to quench any remaining embers before a fresh charge was introduced, and another to load the gun with a bag of powder and then the projectile.
 The fourth gunner pressed his thumb on the vent hole, to prevent a draught that might fan a flame.
 The charge loaded, the fourth would prick the bagged charge through the vent hole, and fill the vent with powder.
 On command, the fifth gunner would fire the piece with a slow match.
 Friction primers replaced slow match ignition by the mid-19th century.

 When a cannon had to be abandoned such as in a retreat or surrender, the touch hole of the cannon would be plugged flush with an iron spike, disabling the cannon (at least until metal boring tools could be used to remove the plug).
-This was called "spiking the cannon".
+This was called "spiking".

-A gun was said to be honeycombed when the surface of the bore had cavities, or holes in it, caused either by corrosion or casting defects.
+A gun was said to be honeycombed when the surface of the bore had cavities, or holes in it, caused by corrosion or casting defects.

-Legal considerations
+Legislation

-In the United States, muzzleloading cannons are not subject to any regulations at the federal level.
-According to the Bureau of Alcohol, Tobacco, and Firearms, muzzleloading cannons made before 1899 (and replicas) that are unable to fire fixed ammunition are considered antiques.
-They are not subject to the Gun Control Act (GCA) of 1968 or National Firearms Act (NFA) of 1934.
-Muzzleloading cannons may be subject to state of local rules in some jurisdictions, however.
+In the United States, muzzleloading cannons made before 1899 (and replicas) that are unable to fire fixed ammunition are considered antiques.
+They are not subject to the Gun Control Act of 1968 or National Firearms Act of 1934.
+They may be subject to local rules in some jurisdictions, however.